startable/pdtable/docs/usage/reading.rst

                 read as a consequence of an 'include' directive, will be handled.
 Default is False.

         Yields:
-            A block generator yielding blocks from...
+            A block iterator yielding blocks from...
             * if recursive, the entire tree of files in 'include' directives.
             * if not recursive, the top-level file and those files listed in its 'include' directive (if any).